 A. No!
 We encourage collaboration between artists and organisations from further afield, including with national or international project partners.
 Please ensure your key project applicant can demonstrate clear connection to Geelong and surrounding regions.
 Creative Engine will accept applications from individual artists, collectives and established arts companies.

-Joel McGuiness - Chief Executive Officer, Geelong Arts Centre
+Joel McGuiness - Chief Executive Officer and Creative Director, Geelong Arts Centre

 Penny McCabe - Senior Producer Programming & Creative Engine, Geelong Arts Centre